ilyasergey/YSC2229/_sources/wsl.rst.txt

 Installing OCaml Libraries and Setting up Editors
 =================================================

 First, we need to install all the software necessary for fully fledged OCaml development.
 The instructions on how to do so are provided below.
+If you followed the instructions, but something is not working as it should, check out the Troubleshooting section at the end of this page.

 Microsoft Windows 10
 --------------------